snackman/pizza-chef/architecture.md

 3. No automated tests (unit, integration, E2E)
 4. Limited error handling in API calls
 5. No loading states for async operations
-6. Hard-coded game constants (should be configurable)
+6. Some game constants in code (most moved to constants.ts)
 7. Component size (some exceed recommended line count)
 8. Duplicate code between portrait/landscape layouts
+9. Power-up system could be further modularized (powerUpSystem.ts exists but not fully utilized)
+10. Boss battle logic could be extracted to separate module

 ## Debugging